skranz/RTutorSAGI/README.md

 I guess this change should avoid a lot of warranted frustration.
 (Even though it would not help if the user typed `ls(dat)`, as one user did, since this changes the ordering of columns.)

-Another issue is that RTutor cannot really well test chunks in which the same variable is assigned twice.
+Another issue is that RTutor cannot handle well chunks in which the same variable is assigned twice.
 For example, recall the task already discussed above:

 > e) Let z be a variable that shows the first 100 square numbers, i.e. 1,4,9,...
 Then show z.